2013 John Muir Conservation Awards

 Divya Karnad, Environmental Education Conservation Award

-Through her conservation work in India, Divya Karnad, helped conserve more than 500,000 adult and baby sea turtles through community-based conservation programs and has reached out to over one million members of the public with messages about marine conservation.
+Through her conservation work in India, Divya Karnad, helped conserve more than 500,000 sea turtles through community-based conservation programs.
 She built an India-wide network of nongovernmental organizations (NGOs) and fishing communities interested in marine conservation.
-In 2009, Divya helped organize India's first student's conference for ecology, Young Ecologists Talk and Interact (YETI), to provide greater exposure of Indian students to ecology and conservation.
-As an environmental journalist, Divya has reached out to a wide audience, writing articles on marine conservation issues for national and international newspapers, magazines and e-zines, and has created wildlife-based content for the Bangalore-based National Centre for Biological Sciences website.
+As an environmental journalist, Divya has reached out to a wide audience, writing articles on marine conservation issues for a variety of national and international publications.
 Her work has inspired many budding conservationists.

 Pavan Raj Gowda, Youth Environmental Conservation Award